Ronald Center: Biography

+He first became known as a recitalist, and also as an accompanist for his wife, the soprano Evelyn Center (Morrison).
+In 1944 his symphonic poem The Coming of Cuchulain was given by the Scottish Orchestra under Warwick Braithwaite.
+From then onwards his works began to be regularly broadcast by the BBC, particularly in their Modern Scottish Composers series.
+He performed many of his song settings with his wife Evelyn.

 Works

-Center's music draws on Scottish folk idioms, particularly the coronach and the reel.
-Notable works include the symphonic poem The Coming of Cuchulain and the choral piece Dona Nobis Pacem.
+Center composed a symphony, the symphonic poem The Coming of Cuchulain, works for string orchestra, three string quartets, the cantata Dona Nobis Pacem (along with other choral pieces), and piano works including sets of Preludes, a Sonata and a Suite.
+His music draws on Scottish folk idioms, particularly the coronach and the reel.
+He has also been sometimes styled "the Scottish Bartok".

 A revival of interest in Center's works in the late 1970s led to a piano recital in the Mitchell Hall of Marischal College, Aberdeen, on 14 October 1977 and an orchestral concert in King's College Chapel, Old Aberdeen on 10 March 1978.
 In May 1979, Thurso Choral Society performed the Contata and the Scottish Baroque Ensemble played Lacrimae in Aberdeen.
 In Bogotá, Colombia, Center's Requiem Mass was sung nine times between August and December and, in November, a Scottish Festival celebrated Center in ten concerts and recitals.
 In 1980, Ronald Stevenson played the Piano Sonata in Leeds.
+In 2013 Toccata Classics initiated a survey of his instrumental and chamber music: the third disc was released in 2024.